InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 #### When to Include Allowed and Disclosed Vendor Segments

 There are three primary conditions to consider when determining whether or not to include one or both of the OOB Signal Segments – They are whether or not the TC string is a globally-scoped string, whether the publisher supports OOB Signaling, and whether or not the TC string is intended to be saved in a cookie or other storage mechanism as opposed to being passed in a TCData object through the CMP API to Vendors for downstream interpretation.
-This is the only situation in which the information in the TC string may differ based on whether the string is meant to be saved in a cookie or other storage mechanism or passed in a TCData object.
+This is a situation in which the information in the TC string may differ based on whether the string is meant to be saved in a cookie or other storage mechanism or passed in a TCData object.

 ##### Examples